starryalley/Anduril2/README.md

 A tint ramping strobe mode (after tint alternating strobe) for dual channel lights.
 It ramps between both channels repeatedly with configurable brightness (the usual `1H` and `2H`) and pause at each tint step (`4C` for decreasing and `5C` for increasing the interval by 2 microseconds).
 The setting (brightness and pause) is saved.

+## Child Mode (a Simple UI with limited brightness)

+There is an additional UI (in addition to Simple and Advanced) that is basically the same as Simple UI but with the following differences (limitations):
+- ramping style is fixed to 2-step discrete ramping (only low and high)
+- only ramp floor and ceil (basically low and high level) can be configured (by `12H` from off in advanced UI)
+- default floor and ceiling level: `RAMP_DISCRETE_FLOOR` and 30

+Enter by `12C` from off, exit by `12H` from off.

+Switch to this mode before handling the light to the kids.

 # Configuration changes

 - Default in Advanced mode